jeremybatesDC/jeremybatesDC/README.md

 It was early in the 2014 season when he was wasting at bats trying to bunt against a shift, and dammit I wanted to say something.
 But you don't presume to make suggestion to a world-class athlete--especially when starstruck.
 And, it's true, he was eating--albeit near the plastic utensils in a counter-service high-output salad emporium.
 So I said the truest thing instead, which was "I watch the game to see you swing."
 His countenance changed, a modest grin escaped, and he extended his fist for a glorious bump.
 That night he tripled with the bases loaded!
 And, because Bryce, he dove into third--even though he'd just made the (April) game 6-1.
 On his head-first slide, he tore a ligament in his left thumb.
-But, with ZERO doubt, this is in no way my fault.
+But, with ZERO doubt, contrary to the ostensible causality, this is in no way my fault.
 Bryce, you see, only bats left handed.
 He throws, and bumps, with his right :-)
 	</span>
 </details>